 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disad- vantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-2 In July 2022, 74% of children achieved GLD this is in line with our pre covid data.
-Currently our Year 3 and Year 4 cohort are showing a greater impact from covid.
-The rate of academic progress throughout the school continues to improve so that children leave the school at national expectations or in the past year above national expectations in all areas in Year 6.
-There is still a disadvantage gap but the gap closes over time.
-All cohorts differ but the pattern is repeated across the school.
-3 Internal assessments demonstrate that younger children have been impacted greater because of the pandemic, particularly in maths and writing.
+2 In July 2023, 71% of children achieved GLD this is in line with our pre covid data.
+The rate of academic progress throughout the school continues to improve so that children leave the school at national expectations (reading in Y6 was an anomaly this year) There is still a disadvantage gap but the gap between disadvantaged and non disadvantaged children without SEND is much closer.
+3 Internal assessments demonstrate that younger children have been impacted greater because of the pandemic.
 There has been a disproportionate impact on disadvantaged children.
 These findings are supported by national studies.
 This is particularly evident in our current Y3, Y4 and Y5 children.
 4 From observations and discussion with children, a disproportionate number of disadvantaged children compared with non-disadvantaged peers, do not have regular access to outside cultural experiences that enhance their understanding of the world and develop character.
-5 There has been a significant increase in the number of referrals for their SEMH needs to our pastoral support team.
+5 There has been a significant increase in the number of referrals for SEMH needs to our pastoral support team.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 There has been an increase in our families requiring financial support that our pastoral team support with.
-6 Our overall attendance last year was 93% with PP children at 90% and non PP children at 94%.
-Of these numbers, 15.8% were non PP persistent absentees and of PP children the number was 37.3%.
-The % of children who are absent is higher amongst PP children than non PP.
+6 Our overall attendance last year for all children (457) was 93% with PP children (118) at 90% and non PP (339) children at 95%.
+Of these numbers, 12% were non PP persistent absentees and of PP children the number was 35%.
+7 A large number of our PP children in the Main school have SEND 35%.
+Last year this was 34%.
+Working flexibly in school and with outside professions will continue to be vital to ensure the provision we provide is right for every child.
+8 Due to the social, emotional and sensory needs of our Woodlands children, families are challenged in providing everyday and richer experiences within the community.
+This impacts on their personal development and acquisition of life skills.